 Fritz Lang had already experimented with vast, multi-part films way back in 1920s Weimar Germany: Die Nibelungen and Dr. Mabuse, Der Spieler were cinematic milestones.
 But when Metropolis came along, UFA’s new partners Paramount and Metro-Goldwyn-Mayer were not interested in four-hour serialized epics.
 Metropolis was given a bungled, aborted brief first run before being mercilessly hacked into incoherence.
-Lynch’s dutiful sectioning of Dune for the de Laurentiis group looks reasonably benign by comparison.
+Lynch’s dutiful sectioning of Dune for the de Laurentiis group looks reasonably benign in comparison.

 Over time rumors would surface that David Lynch had plans to re-edit Dune into his ‘intended’ director’s cut.
 But in 1987 or 1988 there appeared on syndicated TV stations an unwieldy compromise re-cut that added much new material.
 It was disowned by David Lynch and given an “Alan Smithee” director credit, as well as an unsubtle “Judas Booth” screenwriter credit.
 Dune the Extended Version clocks in at a hefty 177 minutes, but at least ten of those are devoted to yet more droning backstory lectures spoken over promotional artwork.
 Yet the Extended Version has numerous important and welcome scenes.
 A terrific new sequence details the milking of a baby sandworm.
 It adds a lot, showing the relationship of the Fremen to the mystic ecosystem of Arrakis.

 It’s too bad that David Lynch was uninterested in extending the film himself; more likely than not there are other reasons that made such a project impractical, or perhaps he became disenchanted with the movie and just wanted to move on.
 Lynch surely imagined editorial solutions to his epic puzzle.
 Heck, if it were Lynch’s doing we would happily welcome a completely obscure ‘impressionist’ version of the film.
 Try to picture a Dune shorn of Princess Irulan’s droning narration, with fewer explanatory sequences, with fewer ‘thought speeches’ attempting to clarify scenes.
 With more time to think instead of listen to exposition, viewers might pay more attention and pick up the essential clues on their own.
-The actual storyline isn’t that complicated, it’s the layers of back-story that gum up the works.
+The real-time story events aren’t that complicated, it’s the layers of back-story that gum up the works.
 I think that Dune would be improved by pulling things out as well as adding excised material… although some narrative leaps would still need serious reinforcement, like the rushed birth and maturing of Paul’s sister Alia (Alicia Roanne Witt).

 Why does Dune appeal so strongly, when any practical assessment must conclude that it’s a mess?
 For this viewer who doesn’t know the books it has a feel of greatness about it.
 A true epic, so meticulously appointed and detailed, that I believe ‘the world’ that has been constructed.
 And unlike so many hollow franchises, we can tell that David Lynch put everything he had into it — it does have an artistic vision that works most of the time.
 Much of it is grandiose, and in spectacle I can appreciate grandiosity for its own sake, as with maligned epics by Howard Hawks, Anthony Mann, etc..
 Dune makes me work to understand it, and in this case the effort is a pleasure.